 We carry 2 Cajun seasonings - this one with salt, and a salt-free version.
 We also carry a Jambalaya seasoning, which has a spice profile similar to Cajun and Creole.

-Our own recipe, blended with garlic, salt, onion, black pepper, cumin, paprika, mustard powder, red pepper, fennel & rice flour.
+Our own recipe, blended with garlic, salt, onion, cumin, black pepper, rice flour, paprika, mustard powder, cayenne, and fennel.